2006 Fijian coup d'état: Ethnic tensions in Fiji

 While Fiji was a British colony, the Colonial Sugar Refining Company brought large numbers of indentured Indian laborers to the islands to work on their sugar plantations.
-As of 2012, descendants of these laborers make up about half of the population, but before 1987 they outnumbered Indigenous Fijians.
+As of 2024, descendants of these laborers make up about a third of the population, but before 1987 they outnumbered Indigenous Fijians.
 Despite being a minority, ethnic Fijians under conservative Prime Minister Kamisese Mara ran all of Fiji's governments from independence until 1987, when Labour Party politician Timoci Bavadra was elected in coalition with the Indo-Fijian National Federation Party.
 Tensions between ethnic Fijians and Indo-Fijians were strong, and fearing the loss of indigenous Fijian power, Lieutenant Colonel Sitiveni Rabuka launched a pair of coups that overthrew Bavadra, made Fiji a republic, and returned Mara to office.
 Mara would continue to serve as prime minister and later president until 2000.
 In 1997, the conservative government acceded to pressure and enacted a new constitution that ended many of the discriminatory laws against Indo-Fijians.
-Elections under the new constitution were held in 1999, and Mahendra Chaudhry became the first Indo-Fijian to be elected Prime Minister.
-However, hardline Fijian ethnic nationalists led by George Speight took Chaudhry hostage and attempted to install Speight as interim Prime Minister.
+Elections under the new constitution were held in 1999, and Mahendra Chaudhry became the first Indo-Fijian to be elected prime minister.
+However, hardline Fijian ethnic nationalists led by George Speight took Chaudhry hostage and attempted to install Speight as interim prime minister.
 In the chaos that followed, Chief Justice Timoci Tuivaga and other judges advised RFMF commander Frank Bainimarama to take control on the basis of "necessity".
 Bainimarama then declared martial law, revoked the 1997 constitution, and declared himself head of state.
 Bainimarama made Josefa Iloilo the interim prime minister until elections were held the following year; these were won by Laisenia Qarase, an ethnic Fijian.
 The military put Speight and his co-conspirators on trial for treason and most are now serving life in prison.

 Because indigenous Fijians are majority Methodist Christian and Indo-Fijians are majority Hindu, religious differences often play a key role in ethnic struggles.
 The Methodist Church in Fiji has frequently played a significant role in politics – senior leaders supported the coup of 2000 and the subsequent proposal to pardon those involved.
 Even the possibility of declaring Fiji a theocratic Christian state was proposed in the past.
-This had brought Bainimarama in conflict with the Methodist church in the past.
+In 2025, they have tacitly supported a return to the 1997 Constitution over the 2013 Constitution as it entrenches greater Ethnic Fijian rights, including political powers to the Great Council of Chiefs.